 The Ordained Ministries Development Officer is responsible for arranging a course of training beyond that obtained in the parish.
-IME events are to be regarded as compulsory for curates, and they should take priority in a Curate's diary over parish duties and holiday.
+IME events are to be regarded as compulsory for curates, and they should take priority in a Curate's diary over parish duties and annual leave/holidays.